knaw-huc/data-envelopes/help_documentation.md

   ## 5.2 Creators and Contributors<a id='level-5-contributor'></a>
   ### Description of potential positionality impact factors
   This section can include any aspects that could have impact on the work in terms of positionality of the creators and contributors, e.g. particular domain of expertise, gender, age, etc. As it can be hard to judge what may have an impact, one option is to give a short bio for each creator/contributor.
-Be careful of privacy aspects.
+Be careful to respect the privacy of contributors.

   E.g. 'The creators and contributors were student assistants and researchers employed at the Dutch universities of Amsterdam and Leiden'